varun-puli/varunpuli_MBSE-Capella/README.md

 - 🔭 I’m currently working on Model-Based Projects
 - 👯 I’m looking to collaborate on developing an MBSE project
 - 🤔 I’m looking for help in setting up new challenges in solving complex projects in Automobile Industry
-- 💬 Ask me about SysML, Requirements Engineering, MBSE, Simulink, Matlab
+- 💬 Ask me about SysML, Requirements Engineering, MBSE, PLE in MBSE, Simulink, Matlab